AshtonChingovo/KeyStoreApp/README.md

 Though small the Keystore app is built using the standard MVVM architecture.
 The architecture helps in managing the UI state & hoisting the UI state to the ViewModel

+# Configuration

+No configuration is required, the app is ready to install and work on the go